CalebGuisewite/rfp-tracker/README.md

 ## Components

-- **Crawler**: Uses Playwright to crawl school district websites and GPT-4 to analyze content for insurance RFPs
+- **Crawler Service**: Web service that can be triggered to crawl school district websites using Playwright and GPT-4
-- **Dashboard**: Streamlit web interface to view and download found RFPs
+- **Dashboard**: Streamlit web interface to view found RFPs and trigger crawler runs
 - **Shared Storage**: JSON file storage for data between crawler and dashboard

 ## Local Testing